RedisLabs/redislabs-docs/content/rc/cloud-integrations/gcp-marketplace/_index.md

 1. Create a Redis Cloud admin account or sign in to an existing account.

 1. Use the Google Cloud Marketplace dialog to select the Redis account to be mapped to your GCP Marketplace account.
+You only need to do this once.

     {{<image filename="images/rc/gcp-marketplace-map-account-dialog.png" alt="Use the GCP Marketplace dialog to map your Redis Cloud account to your GCP Marketplace account." width="75%">}}{{< /image >}}